EU Environment Academy

 Overview of course topics

-General knowledge of EU institutions, treaties and legislation, including how directives and regulations work.
-The steps of EU enlargement, approximation and accession, including the EU screening and negotiation processes.
-Detailed study of Chapter 27 and its included directives, e.g. directives concerning air quality, nature protection and environmental information.
+General knowledge of EU institutions, treaties, and legislation, including how directives and regulations work.
+The steps of EU enlargement, approximation, and accession, including the EU screening and negotiation processes.
+Detailed study of Chapter 27 and its included directives, e.g., directives concerning nature protection, waste management, water, air quality, and environmental information.

-Fully online: The course will take place entirely online, via Zoom.
-An online educational platform with all related course documents will also be provided.
+Online: The course will take place online, via Zoom.
+Two physical meetings are planned during the year, one in the Western Balkans in early autumn, and one in Luxembourg/Brussels towards the end of the course, including study visits to relevant EU institutions.
+An online educational platform with all related course documents will be provided.

 Course language: English.

 Cost: The course is free of charge for all participants, the Swedish EPA covers all course fees.
+All costs related to the physical meetings will also be covered by the Swedish EPA.
 However, we expect your employer to allocate worktime for the course, in part or in full, and to provide technical equipment, such as computer, web-camera, stable internet connection etc.

 Literature: All literature needed for the course will be in digital form, and EIPA will provide all necessary reading material on the online platform once the course has started.